 This terraced property is located to the south and constructed in line with the host property.
-The proposed two storey extension would project 3 metres along the shared boundary and given that the adjacent windows/doors are obscurely glazed it is not considered that there would be an adverse impact on amenity.
-The raised decking would be set 1.6 metres from the shared boundary which is considered to mitigate any adverse impact to no.41
+The proposed two storey extension would project 3 metres along the shared boundary at first floor level and 4 metres at ground floor level.
+Given that the adjacent windows/doors are obscurely glazed and that this property lies to the south of the application site it is not considered that there would be an undue adverse impact on amenity.
+The raised decking would be set 1.6 metres from the shared boundary which is considered to mitigate any adverse impact to no.41.